exercism/docs/building/tracks/new/implement-tooling.md

 ## Which tool to implement?

 The production tools are more important than maintenance tools.
-Of the three production tools, the Test Runner should be implemented first as it enables:

-- Students to solve exercises using the [in-browser editor](/docs/using/solving-exercises/using-the-online-editor) ([no CLI needed](/docs/using/solving-exercises/working-locally)).
-- The website to automatically verify if an iteration passes all the tests.

-To get started building a Test Runner, check the [Creating a Test Runner from scratch](/docs/building/tooling/test-runners/creating-from-scratch) document.
+At this point, you should have implemented a Test Runner (if not, check the [Build a test runner docs](/docs/building/tracks/new/build-test-runner)).

-Once a test runner has been built, the next tool to work on is the Representer.
+Having built a test runner, the next tool to work on is the Representer.
 There is some overlap between the goals of the Representer and the Analyzer, but we recommend building the Representer first for the following reasons:

 - Representers are usually (far) easier to implement